The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/basic-guide.md

 * Cast Harpe after 2 appears on the countdown, or at 1.7s exactly.
 * Shadow of Death

-  * Potion *see note below for Potion Optimization
+  * Potion -- see Opener section for more info.
 * Soul Slice

-  * Arcane Circle
+  * Arcane Circle -- press this **ASAP** after the GCD to avoid clipping.
   * Gluttony
 * Executioner's Gibbet
 * Executioner's Gallows
 * Plentiful Harvest

   * This will clip if your GCD is faster than 2.47, or you have high ping.
-Please see High ping/ SKS optimizations below.
+Moving the Soul Slice from after Perfectio to before this GCD is a viable option.
+Please, see high ping section below.
   * Enshroud
 * Void Reaping